GrabzIt/grabzit/plugins/wordpress/readme.txt

 [grabzit format="pdf" download="1"]https://www.google.com[/grabzit]

-If you have any questions please [ask our support team](https://grabz.it/contact.aspx?subject=WordPress+Plugin+Support).
+If you have any questions please [ask our support team](https://grabz.it/contact.aspx?subject=WordPress+Plugin+Support) or read about [what else](https://grabz.it/plugins/wordpress/) you can do with the GrabzIt plugin.
+== Changelog ==
+Localized Plugin